brandonstrohmeyer/imu_video_sync/README.md

 - AiM
 - RaceBox
 - RaceChrono

+To request support for a new device, please [open an issue](https://github.com/brandonstrohmeyer/imu_video_sync/issues/new?template=new-device-support.yml).

 ## How It Works
 1. Extract video IMU (gyro/accel) from MP4 using `telemetry-parser` and normalize timestamps to start at 0.0 seconds.